boecht/ha-addon-netbox/netbox/DOCS.md

 1. Add this repository (`https://github.com/boecht/ha-addon-netbox`) to **Settings → Add-ons → Add-on Store → ⋮ → Repositories**.
 2. Open **NetBox** in the store and click **Install**.
-3. Switch to the **Configuration** tab and set a strong `superuser_password` (required).
-Adjust other options if needed.
+3. Review the **Configuration** tab.
+The defaults work for most installs, but you can tailor the options below before first boot.
 4. Hit **Start**.
 The first boot initializes PostgreSQL, Redis, runs NetBox migrations, and reconciles the admin user.
 This can take a few minutes on ARM devices.
-5. Open the Web UI on `http://<home-assistant-host>:8000/` (or expose via Ingress/reverse proxy) and sign in with the superuser credentials you configured.
+5. Open the Web UI on `http://<home-assistant-host>:8000/` (or expose via Ingress/reverse proxy) and sign in with the default admin credentials (`admin` / `admin`).
+Change them immediately inside NetBox.

 ## Configuration